KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 **Core Glyphic Sequence:**
 `◎ → ⟜ → ⚖ → ☍`
-*(From integrated coherence, a synectic pivot enters the liminal field of choice, resolving into fragmentation.)*
+*(From Integrated Coherence, a Synectic Pivot enters the Liminal Field of Choice, resolving into Fragmentation.)*

 ---